ericwang0701/SYDAMO/README.md

 ![Model architecture](model.png)

+A pipeline that generates synthetic datasets from video to train human motion recognition models on.

 ## Installation

 Requirements:
- - unzip
  - ffmpeg
+ - unzip (for now)
- - gdown (for prepare_data.sh)
+ - gdown (for now)

-1. Make a virtualenv
+1. Create a new virtualenv with Python >= 3.7.
-2. Install gdown from pip
-3. Install unzip and ffmpeg
-4. `pip install -r requirements.txt`
+2. `pip install -r requirements.txt`

 ## Usage